How to normalize your blood pressure

 In summary, the demonising of salt is exaggerated.
 At any rate, if you stick to a low carb diet, you should be able to enjoy salt in moderation with a clear conscience.

-3. Avoid other things which increase blood pressure
+3. Other things which increase blood pressure

 - Common painkillers (so-called non-steroidal anti-inflammatory drugs, NSAID), can increase your blood pressure by inhibiting the production of salt in your kidneys.
 This includes over-the-counter pills such as Ipren, Ibumetin, Ibuprofen, Diklofenak and Naproxen as well as the prescription drug Celebra.
 Painkillers with the active substance paracetamol are better for your blood pressure.